vyos/vyos-documentation/docs/system/host-information.rst

 Static Hostname Mapping
 =======================

-How an IP address is assigned to an interface in :ref:`interfaces-addresses`.
+How an IP address is assigned to an interface in :ref:`ethernet-interface`.
 This section shows how to statically map an IP address to a hostname for local (meaning on this VyOS instance) name resolution.